mwaskom/seaborn/doc/installing.rst

 ~~~~~~~

 To test seaborn, run ``make test`` in the root directory of the source
 distribution.
-This runs the unit test suite (which can also be exercised
+This runs the unit test suite (using ``pytest``).
+It also runs
-separately by running ``nosetests``).
-It also runs the example code in function
+the example code in function docstrings to smoke-test a broader and more
-docstrings to smoke-test a broader and more realistic range of example usage.
+realistic range of example usage.

 The full set of tests requires an internet connection to download the example
 datasets (if they haven't been previously cached), but the unit tests should